 CREATE A SOOTHING SLEEP ROUTINE

-Babies need consistency, Seward says.
-When your baby hits 3 months, start using a five- to 10-minute routine before nap and bedtime (aka changing into pj’s, reading a fun book, or listening to songs).
+Babies need consistency.
+When your baby hits 3 months, start using a five- to 10-minute routine before nap and bedtime, such as changing into pjs, reading a fun book, or listening to songs.
 “A short but consistent sleep routine will help your baby to understand that it’s time to unwind and that sleep time is approaching,” Seward says.

 CONTROL THE LIGHT

 “After a baby’s Circadian rhythm has matured, exposure to darkness triggers melatonin production, which encourages sleepiness,” says Seward.
 This means that after 4 months, your baby will be more alert and aware of their surroundings.
-Make sure to expose your baby to tons of natural light during awake hours and darkness during sleep times.
-Ensuring that the room is dark will allow them to fall asleep more easily and ensure a better rest.
+Make sure to expose your baby to tons of natural light during waking hours and darkness during sleep times.
+Ensuring that the room is dark will allow them to fall asleep more easily and achieve better rest.

 PRIORITIZE NAPS AT HOME

-After 4 months, it’s also important to have your child sleep at home.
+After 4 months, it’s also important that your child sleeps at home.
 Remember that daytime sleep is just as important as nighttime sleep during this period of time.
-Why is this?
 “After 4 months, napping on the go is the equivalent of an adult sleeping on a plane—you may be able to fall asleep, but it’s not a deep, restorative sleep,” says Seward.
-Aim to have your baby home for the morning and afternoon nap, and if you need an outing, go on a walk or take a ride in the car for the afternoon nap.
+Aim to have your baby home for the morning and afternoon nap, and if you need an outing, go on a walk or take a ride in the car for either nap.